paresHambarde/paresHambarde/README.md

 </a>
 </br>

-* 📖 Pursuing BTECH in YCCE
+* 📖 Pursuing BTECH in CSE at YCCE.

 * 🎓 Passionate Java developer.